crisperdue/prooftoys-site/content/proofbuilder.md

 /* Set the proof editor below the sidebar, but moved to the left to give it a wider space to work in. */ .proofEditor {
-  margin-top: 25em;
+  margin-top: 5em;
   margin-left: -10em;
   margin-bottom: 5em;
+  background: white;
 }

-/* This is a hack to make the sidebar scroll with everything else so it doesn't overlap the proof editor. */ div.sidebar {
+/* This is a hack to prevent the sidebar from overlapping the proof editor. */ div.sidebar {
-  position: static;
+  visibility:hidden;
 }
 </style>